guptam/kylo-docs-test/KyloFrequentlyAskedQuestions.rst

 Development Lifecycle
 =====================

-What's the development process using Kylo?
+What's the pipeline development process using Kylo?
 -------------------------------------------

 Pipelines developed with Apache NiFi can be developed in one environment